uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

 ### Web API HTTP Status Codes

-As it can be concluded from the above examples - most commonly I map the outcome from application operations to status codes like this:
+As it can be concluded from the above examples - most commonly, I map the outcome from application operations to status codes like this:

 - 200 when the operation completes successfully
 - 400 when input validation or business logic error occurs